tojikoumori/GS1-eng-to-PSP/README.md

 ## Creating the EBOOT

-1. Download [FrogGBA](https://github.com/tzubertowski/FrogGBA) , [PBP Unpacker](https://github.com/PSP-Archive/pbp-unpacker) and the pre-made ICON0 and PIC1 released (or make you can make your own!)
+1. Download [FrogGBA](https://github.com/tzubertowski/FrogGBA) , [PBP Unpacker](https://github.com/PSP-Archive/pbp-unpacker) and the pre-made ICON0 and PIC1 in the Utilities release (or you can make your own!)

 **Inside PBP Unpacker:**